 You’ve released your debut single They Just Don’t Get It, how does it feel releasing music and working on the music video for the song?

 Epic.
-I mean, I’m only eight and I’ve released a song and most singers release a song when they’re like twenty-one.
+I mean, I’m only eight and I’ve released a song and most singers release a song when they’re, like, 21.
 It’s a song about kids not getting enough screen time.
 Working on the music video was so much fun because all my friends were in it.
 It was a fun day.
 It’s a cool song and fun video clip.